JeromeA/LispIdeaPlugin/README.md

 #### Completion

 Control+space to complete a symbol.
-The completion list is based on the symbol's package, and the context in which it's used (variable, function, etc).
+The completion list is based the context in which it's used (variable, function, etc).

 #### Renaming